Wings30306/the-writers-club/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- Allowing users to upload their own cover image for a story.
+- Allow users to upload their own cover image for a story.
+- Show graphs for users and admins as detailed in user stories.
+-

 ## Technologies Used